johnnolan/encounter-stats/README.md

 ## Simple Calendar Integration

-If SImple Calendar module is enabled, the title of the Journal Entries will use the current day returned from it instead of the curent real world time.
+If Simple Calendar module is enabled, the title of the Journal Entries will use the current day returned from it instead of the curent real world time.

 ## Dependencies